altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 'FL::Oh, you are... right.
 Timer will just...
 Okay - fixed...'
 ~And the world paused again.
 Frozen on a moment Felix wasn't supposed to see~ 'F::Why?'
 ~There was no response.
-Wether Flanagan could hear him or was distracted, Felix did not know...
+Whether Flanagan was ignoring him or was distracted, Felix did not know...
 He hoped it was the latter~
 'F::Hello?'
 ~Again, no response~